HDRUK/hutch/app/LinkLiteAgent/README.md

 and use `Ctrl+C` to shut it down.

 ### DB for logging
-To build the DB for logging, you will need a running db server (currently only postgresql is supported).
+The agent writes logs to a database.
+It also writes to the standard output as a backup in case the connection fails.
+The creation of the logging database is handled by `LinkLiteManager` normally, but if you want to work with the agent without the manager for development purposes, perform the following steps:

 At the root of the repo run:
 ```shell
 docker-compose up -d
 ```